-- Apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry. - 2.
-Demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry. - 3.
-Demonstrate ability and interest in solving the problems that arise as part of daily laboratory work.
+- 1. Apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry. - 2.
+Will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry. - 3.
+Defends decisions related to laboratory work in a manner consistent with his or her level of education and ability.
 (Faculty Defined) - 4.
-Defends decisions related to laboratory work in a manner consistent with his or her level of education and ability.
+Demonstrate confidence to perform the procedures in a reasonable period of time.
 (Faculty Defined) - 5.
-Accepts responsibility for errors made, including corrective action where necessary.
+Performs and interpret quality control procedures as established by the laboratory.
 (Faculty Defined) - 6.
-Offers assistance to various groups, or laboratory personnel, working as part of a team.
-(Faculty Defined) - 7.
-Demonstrate confidence to perform the procedures in a reasonable period of time.
-(Faculty Defined)
+Handles expected workload for entry level technician.